TheRandomLabs/CurseAPI/README.md

 A Java library for handling interactions with CurseForge.

-All code will soon be documented with Javadoc and tested with JUnit.
+All code is documented with Javadoc and tested with JUnit.

 ## Usage